Virtual Reality - is it the Future of Training?

 - In Feb 2018, we were announced as the winner at Aegis Graham Bell Award 2017 in “Innovation in VR” category for our innovation “VR for Industrial Training”, honouring the best innovation in the ICT domain in India.

 We have mentioned this so as to give a picture as to how the VR industry is getting a push from the government sectors, while being given equal importance by the private sector.
-It also shows that AR-VR are here to stay, and would impact the education sector tremendously, and has already starting to impact it to a considerable extent.
+It also shows that AR and VR are here to stay, and would impact the education sector tremendously, and has already starting to impact it to a considerable extent.

 The schools for the future generations hold tremendous promise, and adapting to technological advancements will only become necessary to stay ahead in the game and offer the best learning solutions at the lowest costs.
 The launching of Aakash tablets is a testament to that.
 With further realisation by the industry and change in consumer behaviour, which is changing and adapting to AR/VR at a good rate, the penetration will only enhance.